How will you know when you’re ready? Could it be, one day, it’ll just happen?

 Do you have a dog?
 Or multiple dogs?
 Then you already know a yard would be a great feature.

 How about children?
 I’ve heard they love to play outside, at least, before Al Gore invented the Internet. *wink*

 Families will lots of children understand how important it is to have plenty of space so that everyone isn’t literally on top of each other.
 Having a home with adequate space for a large family is like a neon sign saying “you are ready to buy your first house.”

 Ready To Buy Your First House: Home Improvement Is Your Thing

 Do you love to get your hands dirty?
 Enjoy the sense of accomplishment that comes with a completed project?
 Consider yourself a DIYer?
 You are a prime candidate for home ownership.

-When you rent you can’t do much more than paint and sometimes not even that.
+When you rent you can not do much more than paint and sometimes not even that.
 When you own your own house, the sky’s the limit!
 Floors, walls, ceilings… basically everything can be modified to suit your personal taste.

 Sure, you can hire a professional (and pay for it) but sometimes it just makes more sense to tackle the project yourself.
 Here are a list of ideal home improvements that are currently hot in the market.

 Ready To Buy Your First House: Tired of Wasting Money

 This sign might seem obvious but until you’ve owned your own house, you probably are not familiar with how owning a house can save you money.
 There are actually a couple of ways.